afafbioinfo/IPANEMAP/README.md

  - `WorkingDir`: Main output directory for temp files, and final results of the analysis.
 Directory  will be created if non-existent.
  - `LogFile`: Name of file gathering the accumulated log.
 File will be created if non-existent.

+### Visualization options
+IPANEMAP currently relies on VARNA to produce
+ - `DrawModels`: If set to `true`, uses VARNA to draw the final, Pareto-optimal, secondary structure models.
+ - `DrawCentroids`: If set to `true`, uses VARNA to draw the final, Pareto-optimal, secondary structure models.
+ - `ShowProbing`: If set to `true`, uses VARNA to draw the final, Pareto-optimal, secondary structure models.

 ## How to...
  - How do I perform a *pure thermodynamic*/constraints-free prediction?